istanbuljs/nyc/README.md

   ```

   Note: With this configuration, the `__coverage__` will only be active when `NODE_ENV` or `BABEL_ENV` is `test`.
+  We recommend using the [`cross-env`](https://npmjs.com/package/cross-env) package to set these environment variables
+  in your `package.json` scripts in a way that works cross-platform.

 2. disable nyc's instrumentation and source-maps: